-This chemical is similar to 2,4-D but is effective on wild raspberry, dewberry, blackberry, and certain other woody vegetation.
+This chemical is similar to 2,4-D but is more effective on wild raspberry, dewberry, blackberry, and certain other woody vegetation.
 It is used at the same rates as 2,4-D and may be more useful in brush control.
-Further trials are needed, however, before specific suggestions for use of 2,4,5-T can be made.